Early Career Leadership Program

 Each team of students and postdocs serves as a subcommittee with specific goals, working collaboratively while drawing on the expertise of experienced advisors.

 Learn more about the goals, projects, and members of each subcommittee:

 Serving this subcommittee has helped me expand my personal and professional network and further develop my leadership and organizational skills.Learn about the Communication and Outreach Subcommittee

 I am not only developing my communication skills, but also expanding my professional network by working with a diverse group of early career scientists, editing and reviewing each other’s work.Read more about the experiences of program participants

 Resources developed by GSA Early Career Leaders

-Support the Early Career Leadership and Professional Development Program
+Support the Early Career Leadership Program

 Want to empower early career scientists?
 Help us maintain this valuable program by donating today.

 GENETICS Peer Review Training Program

 Peer-reviewers are vital to science, yet early career scientists in our field rarely receive formal training in how to be a good reviewer.
 GSA and GENETICS are addressing this gap with a program that gives early career members real-world peer review experience.
 Participants will receive online training, feedback, and will become reviewers for manuscripts submitted to GENETICS.